histogrammar/histogrammar-docs/specification/index.md

 The aggregator may be a simple [Count](#count-sum-of-weights) to measure the efficiency of a cut, a [Bin](#bin-regular-binning-for-histograms) to plot a turn-on curve, or anything else to be tested with and without a cut.

 As a side effect of NaN values returning false for any comparison, a NaN return value from the selection is treated as a failed cut (the denominator is filled but the numerator is not).

+Note that the selection function can return any non-negative number.
+Fractional selections would fractionally weight the numerator and would not affect the denominator.
+It is even possible to make the numerator exceed the denominator with weights greater than 1.0.

 ### Fractioning constructor and required members